perunworks/typosquatting/README.md

 Credits
 -------
-The script I'm using to send Twitter messages was taken from here (thanks piroor!): https://github.com/piroor/tweet.sh
+The script I'm using to send Twitter messages was taken from here (thanks [piroor](https://github.com/piroor)): https://github.com/piroor/tweet.sh